 Our Graduated Approach ensures that pupils are closely monitored and move throughout the stages if / when they need to.
 The continuous cycle of assessing, planning, teaching and reviewing is firmly embedded, which takes account of the wide range of abilities, aptitudes and interests of our children; the majority of our children will learn and progress within these arrangements.
-I am very happy with all of the support you have shown both him, and me, this year, I feel like you have listened and heard my concerns, and put things in place that have really helped his school experience this year.
+His reading ability is improving all the time.
+Some of the words he can read absolutely shock me sometimes.
+Where he is now from where he was two years ago is amazing.